confluentinc/ksql/docs/reference/serialization.md

 }
 ```

-ksqlDb will deserialize a number as a `TIMESTAMP` if it corresponds to a `TIMESTAMP` typed field in
+ksqlDb deserializes a number as a `TIMESTAMP` if it corresponds to a `TIMESTAMP` typed field in
 the stream.

 #### Field Name Case Sensitivity